thlorenz/hotplates/README.md

 # handlebars-store

-Precompiles handlebars templates and registers partials for faster view resolution.
+Compiles and stores handlebars templates and registers partials for faster view resolution.